-Toll-free and local numbers are now capable of sending the same volume of messages as short codes.
-All it takes is a few special permission adjustments to your number and you can be sending out sanctioned high-volume messages.
+Toll-free numbers are now capable of sending the same volume of messages as short codes, and local numbers can be used for A2P messaging at varying throughput rates based on the use case.
+All it takes is a few special permission adjustments to your number, and you can be sending out sanctioned high-volume messages.

-Dedicated short codes have a monthly usage cost of over $500, in addition to your per message fees.
-Toll-free and local numbers cost just a few dollars, meaning you can save thousands of dollars every year.
+Dedicated short codes have a monthly lease fee of over $500, in addition to your per message fees.
+Toll-free and 10DLC numbers cost just a few dollars, meaning you can save thousands of dollars every year in number costs alone.

-Because your short code use case has to be setup and approved by each carrier ahead of time, it can often take weeks or months before you can start sending messages.
-Toll-free numbers can be setup in just a matter of days, saving you valuable time.
+Because your short code use case has to be set up and approved by each carrier ahead of time via a campaign registration process, it can often take weeks or months before you can start sending messages.
+10DLC numbers are generally faster but still require A2P campaign registration to get better treatment.
+Toll-free numbers can be set up in just a matter of days and are automatically considered A2P traffic, saving you valuable time.

 Finally, think about the user experience you’re delivering.
 Short codes work great for ‘text-in’ campaigns like ‘Text DEALS to 555-55 to receive 20% off.’
 They’re memorable and easy.